Degree bounds for local cohomology: Conventions, notation, and preliminary results

-\begin{chunk} We collect names for some of the numbers associated to a graded module.
-Let $R$ be a graded Noetherian ring and $M$ be a graded $R$-module.
+\begin{chunk} We collect names for some of the invariants associated to a graded module.
+Let $R$ be a graded ring and $M$ be a graded $R$-module.
 Define

 Observe that both definitions of the maximal generator degree $b_0(M)$ give the same value.
-The expressions ``$\topdeg$'', ``$\indeg$'', and ``$b_i$'' are read ``top degree'', ``initial degree'', and ``maximal $i$-th shift in a minimal homogeneous resolution'' respectively.
-If $M$ is the zero module, then \end{chunk}
+The expressions ``$\topdeg$'', ``$\indeg$'', and ``$b_i$'' are read ``top degree'', ``initial degree'', and ``maximal $i$-th shift in a minimal homogeneous free resolution'', respectively.
+If $M$ is the zero module, then In general one has

-We often use the data of \ref{StandardData}. \begin{chunk} Let $R$ be a non-negatively graded Noetherian ring with $R_0$ local and let $\mathfrak m$ be the maximal homogeneous ideal of $R$.\end{chunk}